• Skip to primary navigation

 Step 2 - Make a Sturdy Base

-Next, cut out strips of wood to make a nice and sturdy base for the new wooden seats.
+Next, I handmade pieces for the base.
+To do this I cut out strips of wood to make a nice and sturdy base for the new wooden seats.
 This is needed for additional support for securing the seats on top.

 Step 3 - Make a Cardboard Template

-Making a template for the seats can be a little tricky.
+When making custom furniture it is best to make a template so there is some uniform.
+Making a template for the seats can be a little tricky, but it is worth it to get the perfect custom size.
 Using cardboard for this step will simplify the process for measurements and cutting.

 PRO TIP: Use a protractor to produce the curved shape along the back of the chair.
 It works like a charm!

-I wanted my seat tops to hang over roughly a ½ inch.
+I wanted my seat tops to hang over roughly a ยฝ inch.
 Cut out your cardboard template to the exact shape and size that you want your finished wood seats to be.

 Step 4 - Use Template to Trace onto Sheet of Wood

 Make sure to use caution when cutting out the wooden seats.
-Protective gloves are always a good idea if you are unfamiliar with using wood cutting tools.
+Protective gloves are always a good idea if you are unfamiliar with using powerful tools.

 Step 5 - Cut Your Wood

 Once your wood seat is traced, you will use a jigsaw to cut out the rounded edge for the curved back of the seat.
+A jigsaw is a great product to have around the house for those curvy cuts.
 Then run the straight edges through the table saw for clean lines.

 And this is what you get!
 Beautiful and sturdy wooden seats that are easy to clean!